-Well known by many and immortalised by fishermen from the North of Scotland as Silver Darlings, Herring have been harvested from the North Atlantic for many decades, as in days gone by, herring boats would pack the harbours so much that you could walk from one pier to the other stepping from deck to deck-with no risk of getting your feet wet.
+Well-known by many and immortalised by fishermen from the North of Scotland as Silver Darlings, Herring have been harvested from the North Atlantic for many decades.
+In days gone by, herring boats would pack the harbours so much that you could walk from one pier to the other stepping from deck to deck, with no risk of getting your feet wet.
 Those days were numbered after the Second World War.
-They earned their own chapter in the history of the herring industry, which has inspired James to produce the many favourite herring cures with pride and heritage.
+They earned their own chapter in the history of the herring industry, however, which has inspired James to continue to produce a range of popular herring cures with pride and heritage.

-James is proud of his family heritage and links as his Great Grandfather in the 1920’s would follow these herring fishing boats around the coast of Scotland from as far as Orkney to the east coast port of Yarmouth in England, selling and managing the catches of these herring boats for many years.
+James is proud of his family heritage and links as his Great Grandfather in the 1920’s would follow the herring boats around the coast of Scotland from as far as Orkney to the east coast port of Yarmouth in England, selling and managing their catches.
 In those days as well as the fishing boats, Scotch fisher lassies would also have to follow “the shoals of herring” to make a simple living but a happy one, some living in huts working as “gutting quines”, rousing the herrings in salt before packing them into wooden barrels for export.

-Herring are still caught from the same waters as those many years ago that were the life blood of Jim’s business but are now sustainably managed for the future.
-It’s all a traditional process, the recipe, now perfected by the forth generations of the Paterson family will remain a closely guarded secret to pass down to the next generation.
+Thankfully, the situation has now changed and herring are being caught again; from the same waters which formed the lifeblood of Jim’s business many years ago; but are now sustainably managed for the future.
+Working to this day with traditional process, the recipe, now perfected by the forth generations of the Paterson family will remain a closely guarded secret to pass down to the next generation.

-Herring will always stay the mainstay of the company, a tradition in our family for four generations.
+Herring will always remain the mainstay of the company, a tradition in our family for four generations.